Introduction

 , which did not match the first line of greeting.txt

-file input.
-By default, even if a line didn't satisfy the search expression, it will be part of the output.
-You'll see how to get only the modified lines in Print command section.
+file.
+By default, even if a line doesn't satisfy the search expression, it will be part of the output.
+You'll see how to get only the modified lines in the Print command section.

 Cheatsheet and summary